bschwind/walkie-talkie/README.md

-# esp32-template
+# walkie-talkie

-A github template for starting projects based on the ESP-IDF.
+An ESP32-based walkie-talkie for communicating on bicycle/motorcycle rides

 ## Clone